NREL/SAM/README.md

 The desktop version of SAM for Windows, Mac, or Linux builds from the following open source projects:

-* [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures.
+* [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures (you could think of it as the home for most of the actual algorithms in SAM).
 It can be run directly using the [SAM Sofware Develoment Kit](https://sam.nrel.gov/sdk).

 * [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM and allows users to add functionality to the program.
+It is also the language used to control some of the functionality in the user interface.

 * [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).
 The current version of SAM uses wxWidgets 3.1.0.